LoesterFranco/sky130A-prebuilt/README.md

 git lfs install
 ```

+# What is this repo?

+This repo is a prebuilt version of the [skywater-pdk](https://github.com/google/skywater-pdk) using [open_pdks](https://github.com/RTimothyEdwards/open_pdks).
+It is structured to work with [OpenLANE](https://github.com/efabless/openlane/tree/master).

 # Sources:

-This repo is a prebuilt version of the [skywater-pdk](https://github.com/google/skywater-pdk) using [open_pdks](https://github.com/RTimothyEdwards/open_pdks), mainly for the use of [OpenLANE](https://github.com/efabless/openlane/tree/master).

 - The used commit from skywater-pdk is [bd7b0f6a274a4cec839023a5b94b5b216a8d9231](https://github.com/google/skywater-pdk/commit/bd7b0f6a274a4cec839023a5b94b5b216a8d9231)
 - The used commit from open_pdks is [48db3e1a428ae16f5d4c86e0b7679656cf8afe3d](https://github.com/RTimothyEdwards/open_pdks/commit/48db3e1a428ae16f5d4c86e0b7679656cf8afe3d)

-# How to use:

-You should create a symbolic link from this folder to /tmp/pdks
+# Installing sky130A-prebuilt - (for PDK designers):

 ```bash
 	git clone https://github.com/efabless/sky130A-prebuilt.git
 	cd sky130A-prebuilt
 	make link
 	export PDK_ROOT=/tmp/pdks
 ```
-Then use `$PDK_ROOT` as the absolute path where the pdk resides.
+and you are done

-# Recreating the PDK:
+# Recreating the sky130A-prebuilt - (for PDK developers):

+# Prerequisites to recreate:

+ - python3
+ - [magic](https://github.com/RTimothyEdwards/magic) - At least version 8.3.25 is required

 To recreate the PDK, run: